sdsc-ordes/modos-poster/README.md

 To compile the poster PDF, run `just build-poster`.
 You may also `just watch-poster` to continuously rebuild the poster on source changes.

+## Acknowledgement

+The template is derived from [postercise](https://github.com/dangh3014/postercise).